Abbey Road in London the most famous crosswalk in the world

-Abbey Road is the most famous crosswalk in the world otherwise known to fans as the Beatle’s Crosswalk featured on the Abbey Road Album of 1969.
+Abbey Road in London is the most famous crosswalk in the world otherwise known to fans as the Beatle’s Crosswalk featured on the Abbey Road Album of 1969.
 I am old and admit to being a massive Beatles fan when I was younger but I missed out on the hype and the beginnings because – well because I’m not that old.

 As a teenager I collected all things Beatle, by that time, of course, they had aged and split up and yet were still iconic for almost all generations.
 I worked at a record store as a teenager and had always felt that one day I would visit Abbey Road Studios and see that famous Abbey Road London location.

-Abbey Road is best known for its recording studios – and for The Beatles Abbey Road album that took its name from the address.
+Abbey Road in London is best known for its recording studios – and for The Beatles Abbey Road album that took its name from the address.
 The album’s iconic cover photograph shows the band members on a zebra crossing in Abbey Road.

 Artists who have recorded at Abbey Road in London include Kanye West, Florence and the Machine, Pink Floyd, Fela Kuti, the Zombies, Michael Jackson, James Blunt, Queen, Lady Gaga, Miley Cyrus, U2, Stevie Wonder, Ella Fitzgerald, Mary J. Blige, Duran Duran, Oasis, Kylie Minogue, and Green Day.
 The Beatles themselves recorded their last Album – The White Album at Abbey Road Studios.